 Health care and emergency response employees, who are exempt from access to emergency sick leave and FFCRA leave, may be provided administrative leave through May 31, 2020, in some cases.
 SDSU will continue to be flexible to cover required shifts and allow employees to care for family members as needed.

-- Can I request my workspace be sanitized by F&S?
+- Can I request my workspace be sanitized by Facilities and Services?

-Department leaders may request F&S to conduct a deep cleaning of areas, and the request will be granted based on need.
+Department leaders may request Facilities and Services to conduct a deep cleaning of areas, and the request will be granted based on need.
 Requests may be made via the customer service desk through a work order.
 As the number of individuals on campus has been limited for many weeks, sanitization of most areas is not necessary as a preventative measure.
 Following the work from home directive in March, all campus facilities were sanitized.
 All public areas will be deep cleaned on a regular basis.
-To the degree possible, F&S will sanitize the workspace of any employee who tests positive for COVID-19.
+To the degree possible, Facilities and Services will sanitize the workspace of any employee who tests positive for COVID-19.

 - What is the process to request supplies to prepare our workplaces to open for staff and the public?
 Examples: hand sanitizer stations or bottles of hand sanitizer for staff working directly with visitors.

 SDSU has taken into consideration the limited availability of supplies when establishing the Return to Work Plan.
 Each department/unit must implement the general guidelines, identify risk levels in its department/unit settings and determine any appropriate control measures to implement.
-F&S will assist with locating supplies for a sanitary and safe work environment.
-Employees should regularly clean frequently touched work surfaces such as telephones, computers and other equipment, and vehicle steering wheels.
-Please contact F&S and refer to F&S guidance for information on supplies and coordination of any enhanced custodial needs.
+Facilities and services will assist with locating supplies for a sanitary and safe work environment.
+Employees should regularly clean frequently touched work surfaces such as telephones, computers and other equipment and vehicle steering wheels.
+Please contact Facilities and Services and refer to Facilities and Services guidance for information on supplies and coordination of any enhanced custodial needs.